jupytercloud-project/jupyterhub-libcloudspawner/doc/source/about.rst

 About LibCloudSpawner
 =====================

-LibcloudSpawner is a JupyterHub Spawner that allows JupyterHub to launch cloud instance inside a private or public cloud.
+LibcloudSpawner is a JupyterHub Spawner that allow to launch singleuser-server on cloud instance.
 Each Jupyterhub user have a fresh cloud instance for his usage.

 *This middleware is fully Kubernetes free.*